sherwinee/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: Find a person by name**
+**Use case: Find person(s)**

 **MSS**

-1. User requests to find a person by name
+1. User requests to find all person(s) containing the same names/phone numbers/roles/tags as the provided names/phone numbers/roles/tags
-2. AddressBook shows the specific person user requested
+2. AddressBook shows a list of person(s) user requested

     Use case ends.

 **Extensions**

 * 2a.
-The persons name is not added to AddressBook
+The names/phone numbers/roles/tags in Listify do not contain any of the user provided names/phone numbers/roles/tags

     * 2a1.
-AddressBook shows an error message.

-Use case ends.

-**Use case: Find a person by number**

-**MSS**

-1. User requests to find a person by number
-2. AddressBook shows the specific person user requested

-    Use case ends.

-**Extensions**

-* 2a.
-The persons number is not added to AddressBook

-    * 2a1.
-AddressBook shows an error message.

-  Use case ends.

-**Use case: Sort contacts alphabetically**

-**MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to sort contacts based on persons name
-4. AddressBook shows sorted list of persons

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.
+Listify displays an empty list.

 Use case ends.

 **Use case: Import contacts from VCF**